evanbones/Souped-Up/design-document.md

 **You have 5 Appliance Slots.**

 Appliances trigger **in order (left to right)** when you Play cards.
-The order matters!

 ### Tier 1 Appliances ($120)

-**Cutting Board**: Each Veggie played gives +10 Flavour **Cast Iron Pan**: Each Meat played gives +60 Flavour **Spice Grinder**: Each Spice played gives +5 Heat **Mortar & Pestle**: +25 Flavour for each card played **Sharp Knives**: +1 Play per round (4 plays instead of 3).
-Critical for consistency.
+**Poverty Pot**: Whenever you have less than $100, all ingredients give +30 Flavour **Cutting Board**: Each Veggie played gives +10 Flavour **Cast Iron Pan**: Each Meat played gives +60 Flavour **Spice Grinder**: Each Spice played gives +5 Heat **Mortar & Pestle**: +25 Flavour for each card played **Sharp Knives**: +1 Play per round
 **Tasting Spoon**: +1 Reroll per round
-**Compost Bin**: When you Reroll, gain +5 Heat for your next Play **Golden Ladle**: Gain $15 at end of each round
+**Compost Bin**: Every time you Reroll, permanently gain +3 Heat **Golden Ladle**: Gain $5 per leftover Play/Reroll at round end **Mise en Place**: If your first Play contains 4+ cards, they all gain +30 Flavour
-**Prep Station**: First card played each round gives +40 Flavour

 ### Tier 2 Appliances ($200)

-**Aromatics Kit**: If you play Garlic + Onion, gain ×1.5 Heat **Fresh Herb Garden**: First 3 cards played each round get +35 Flavour **Aging Barrel**: Each time you play an Aged ingredient, it permanently gains +20 Flavour **Butcher's Block**: Meats also give +4 Heat
+**Doggy Bag**: At end of round, choose 1 card from your hand.
+Next round, it starts in your hand AND is duplicated **Lightning Rod**: Each time you gain Heat from ingredients, gain +1 additional Heat **Aromatics Kit**: If you play Garlic + Onion, gain ×1.5 Heat **Octopus' Garden**: Each round, the first 3 different types of ingredients you play gain +50 Flavour **Aging Barrel**: Each time you play an Aged ingredient, it permanently gains +20 Flavour **Butcher's Block**: Meats also give +4 Heat
-**Garden Bed**: Veggies also give +20 Flavour **Fishmonger's Ice**: Seafood cards trigger twice (score double) **Dairy Cooler**: Dairy ingredients give ×1.4 Heat **Leftovers Container**: Keep 1 random card from your hand after each round **Family Recipe Book**: If you make the same soup type as last round, gain ×1.4 Heat **Wild Card Holder**: Wild ingredients count as 2 cards for soup requirements **Mirepoix**: If you play Carrot + Onion + any Veggie, gain +25 Heat **Combo Counter**: For each combo you trigger, gain ×1.25 Heat (stacks!)
-**Soup Purist**: If 80%+ of cards match your soup theme, gain ×1.6 Heat.
+**Garden Bed**: Veggies also give +20 Flavour **Fishmonger's Ice**: Seafood cards trigger twice (score double) **Butter Boat**: Dairy cards give ×1.6 Heat.
+When you play Dairy, your next card gains +40 Flavour **Family Recipe Book**: If you make the same soup type as last round, gain ×1.4 Heat **Jimbo's Kitchen**: Wild ingredients count as ALL types simultaneously.
+Gain +50 Flavour for each Wild played **Mirepoix**: If you play Carrot + Onion + any Veggie, gain +25 Heat **Combo Counter**: For each combo you trigger, permanently gain +0.25x Heat **Theme Park**: For every 2 cards that match your soup type in a Play, gain +0.3× Heat **Instant Ramen**: If you finish a customer in 1 Play, gain +$50 bonus

 ### Tier 3 Appliances ($300)
+**The Blender**: At round start, all 8 cards in your hand pool their stats (total Flavour/Heat), then split evenly.
+Every card in hand becomes identical this round.
-**Spice Volcano**: Each Spice gives ×0.25 Heat (multiplicative!).
-Dream build: spam spices for exponential growth.
+**Spice Volcano**: Each Spice gives ×0.25 Heat (multiplicative!)
 **Master Gardener**: For every 3 Veggies in your deck, gain +15 Flavour per Veggie played.
-Dream build: 30+ veggie deck.
-**Philosopher's Stone**: All your cards become Wild type, gain +30 Flavour each, but lose their original type bonuses.
-Tradeoff: flexibility vs. synergy.
+**Philosopher's Stone**: All your cards become Wild AND keep their original types.
+Gain +15 Flavour per card played.
-**Time Bender**: +1 permanent Play.
-Does not stack with Sharp Knives.
-Expensive consistency.
-**Eternal Flame**: ×(1 + ticket number × 0.12) Heat (scales infinitely!).
-Dream build: stall to late-game.
+**Chrono Spatula**: +1 Play.
+Your last Play each round scores ×2.0 satisfaction.
+**Eternal Flame**: 1.0x Heat.
+Permanently gains 0.2x Heat every time a card is removed from your deck.
 **Snowball Pot**: Gain +0.2× Heat each time you Play this round (resets each round).
-Dream build: maximize plays.
-**Ghost Kitchen**: Cards are face-down until played.
-All stats ×2.0.
-High risk, high reward.
+**Ghost Kitchen**: Card names are hidden (show only type and rarity).
+All cards gain +80 Flavour and +8 Heat.
 **Engineer's Wrench**: Satisfaction becomes: Heat² × Flavour × Soup.
 Makes Heat exponential!
 Dream build: stack +Heat for 10,000× multipliers.
-**Chaos Cauldron**: At start of round, gain ×1.8 to ×2.8 random Heat.
-Inconsistent but powerful.
-**Reckless Stove**: Spoiled ingredients never fail, satisfaction meter hidden until you serve, but gain ×2.5 Heat.
-Blind gambler build.
+**Wheel of RNGesus**: At round start, spin the wheel: 60% = ×2.5 Heat, 30% = ×3.5 Heat, 10% = ×1.0 Heat
+**Reckless Stove**: 2.5x Heat, but satisfaction threshold is ±20% randomized.
 **The Crucible**: Appliances trigger twice, but you can only use 2 Plays per round.
-Dream build: maximize per-play value.
-**Infinite Pot**: No hand limit (draw entire deck), but you can only make 1 Play per round.
-Dream build: one-shot everything.
+**Pot of Greed**: -3 hand size.
+Every round, permanently increase hand size by 1.
 **Pressure Cooker**: ×3.5 Heat, but resets to ×1.0 at start of each restaurant.
-High stakes short-term power.
+**Molecular Gastronomy Kit**: Cards give zero Flavour/Heat.
+You gain +500 base Flavour.
+Each card played gives ×0.5 Heat.

 ### Tier 4 Appliances (Rare Event Spawns)
-**The Cosmic Ladle**: Each soup type you've made this run permanently increases this Appliance's ×Heat by 0.3 (starts at ×1.0).
+**Schrödinger's Spoon**: Each soup type you've made this run permanently increases this Appliance's ×Heat by 0.3 (starts at ×1.0).
-**The Infinite Spice Rack**: Spices give ×0.4 Heat AND +15 Flavour.
+**Spice Must Flow**: Spices give ×0.4 Heat AND +15 Flavour.
 Requires Spice Volcano.
-**The Garden of Eden**: All Veggies gain Aged tag.
+**The Forbidden Fruit Bowl**: All Veggies gain Aged tag.
 Requires Master Gardener.
-**The Devil's Bargain**: ×5.0 Heat, but customers' thresholds increase by 50%.
+**Hell's Kitchen**: ×5.0 Heat, but customers' thresholds increase by 50%.
-**The Oracle's Eye**: See all customers before choosing tickets.
+**Gollzur's Orb**: See all customers before choosing tickets.
 All Mystery Tickets become beneficial. +1 Reroll.
-Knowledge is power.

 ---